 A: Give your thumb a break!
 Use the other fingers.
 If you’re lifting something heavy, don’t pinch it between thumb and forefinger; use all your fingers.
 When using an electronic device, keep your hand in line with your forearm rather than keeping your wrist contorted.
 For long documents, use both hands for typing.
 Try resting your hands entirely by dictating into your phone rather than typing.
 Type all long documents and emails on a computer rather than a smartphone, as using all ten fingers puts less strain on your thumbs.
 Remember: When you’re starting to avoid using a painful hand, it’s time to consult with a hand surgeon.
 Treating arthritis earlier can usually gives patients more options for treatment.

 The care and safety of our community during the ongoing COVID-19 pandemic is Northern Westchester Hospital’s top priority.
 We have put maximum safety measures in place to prevent exposure to the coronavirus for anyone who comes to the Hospital for emergent or scheduled care.
-Learn about what we are doing to keep you safe and what to expect if you need care: nwhc.net/covid-19-response

 Learn More About Dr. Ari Mayerfield, MD